-- 40.1.1.
-After the fall of a wicket or the retirement of a Batter, the incoming Batter must, unless Time has been called, be in position to take guard or for the other Batter to be ready to receive the next ball within 1 minute 30 seconds of the dismissal or retirement.
-If this requirement is not met, the incoming Batter will be out, Timed out. - 40.1.2.
+40.1.1.
+After the fall of a wicket or the retirement of a Batter, the incoming Batter must, unless Time has been called, be in position to take guard, or for the other Batter to be ready to receive the next ball, within 1 minute (60 seconds) of the dismissal or retirement.
+If this requirement is not met, the umpire shall award 5 Penalty runs to the fielding team.

+If the incoming Batter is not in position to take guard, or for the other batter to be ready to receive the next ball, within 1 minute 30 seconds (90 seconds) and there is an appeal from the fielding team, the incoming Batter will be out, Timed out.

+- 40.1.2.
 The incoming Batter is expected to be ready to make their way to the wicket immediately a wicket falls.
-Dugouts shall be provided. - 40.1.3.
+Incoming and outgoing batters are expected to cross around the 30 metre circle. - 40.1.3.
 In the event of an extended delay in which no Batter comes to the wicket, the umpires shall adopt the procedure of Clause 16.2 (ECN Match Referee awarding a match).
-For the purposes of that Clause the start of the action shall be taken as the expiry of the 1 minute 30 seconds referred to above.
+For the purposes of that Clause the start of the action shall be taken as the expiry of the 1 minute 30 seconds (90 seconds) referred to above.